nanoporetech/pipeline-structural-variation/README.md

 - Produces QC report using NanoPlot
 - Estimates appropriate parameters for variant calling depending on read depth
 - Calls variants using sniffles
-- Filters variants
+- Filters variants by minimum/maximum length, read support, or type (e.g. insertion, deletion, etc.)

 ******************
 # Getting Started

+In most cases, it is best to pre-install conda and snakemake.
+All other dependencies will be installed automatically when running the pipeline for the first time.
+If you want to run any of the tools used by the pipeline manually please see *Alternative installation methods* for instructions for setting up the conda environment manually.

 ### Requirements
-To run the pipeline the following software packages have to be installed on your system:
+The following software packages must be installed prior to running:

 -  [miniconda3](https://conda.io/miniconda.html) - please refer to installation [instructions](https://conda.io/docs/user-guide/install/index.html).
 -  [snakemake](https://anaconda.org/bioconda/snakemake) - install using `conda` as follows: